Kong Hee: Investigations

 On 31 May 2010, the Office of the Commissioner of Charities and the Commercial Affairs Department of the Singapore Police began investigating more than 16 individuals linked to City Harvest Church, including church founder Kong Hee and his wife, Sun Ho.
 The police were looking into financial transactions involving the possible falsification of accounts and criminal breach of trust amounting to millions of dollars which dated back a number of years.
 The authorities allowed regular church activities and services to continue for the congregation during ongoing investigations.

 On 26 June 2012, the Commissioner of Charities released a press statement detailing the results of its inquiry.
 It stated that there were misconduct and mismanagement in the administration of City Harvest Church.
 There were irregularities of at least $23 million in the church's funds, which were used to finance Sun Ho's secular music career.
 There was also a concerted effort to conceal this movement of funds from stakeholders.
 Kong Hee and seven others were suspended from their roles in the church.

 A subsequent report indicated that the investigations were trigged by complaints made to the authorities.

 Arrests and charges

 Also on 26 June 2012, Kong Hee and four other leaders of City Harvest Church were arrested and charged with misuse of funds.
 A sixth leader was charged on 25 July 2012.
-All six accused were granted bail of S$500,000 and had their passports withdrawn.
+All six accused were granted bail of S$500,000 and had their passports impounded.